vrublack/TacoShell/README.md

 # Introduction

-This project features the core functionality of my website [tacoshell.io](http://nutrition-tracker.appspot.com) in a standalone, text-based Java application.

-It helps you <b>track your calories and nutrients many times faster</b> than most calorie tracking websites allow.
+This project helps you <b>track your calories and nutrients many times faster</b> than most calorie tracking websites allow.

 You can add a specific food item, like potatos, or add nutrients directly.